 - C6.1.
-If the team is a national team, the uniform may also include the International Olympic Committee three letter code representing that country and/or its national flag. - C6.2.
-Shirts may have player names printed on them.
+If the team is a national team, the uniform may also include the International Olympic Committee three letter country code representing that country and/or its national flag. - C6.2.
+Shirts may have player names printed on them. - C6.3.
+Uniforms may have a sponsor name or logo printed on them.